sqlfluff/sqlfluff/docs/source/configuration.rst

     It is the recommended templater for dbt projects and removes the need for the overwrites described in this section.

-    To use the dbt templater, go to `Dbt Project Configuration`_.
+    To use the dbt templater, go to `dbt Project Configuration`_.

 *SQLFluff* anticipates this use case and provides some built in macro blocks in the `Default Configuration`_ which assist in getting started with `dbt`_